Tech-Nest-Ventures/deepFocus/README.md

 - [x] Implement changelog using conventional commits
 - [x] Add integration and automated tests
 - [x] Implement user authentication and cloud-based data persistence
+- [x] Implement progress bar for deep work visualization
+- [x] Improve user onboarding experience
+- [x] Use inspiration from debugtron to render the electron apps most commonly used.
+Use another API service to get the favicons of the top websites and include this in email and in the desktop app.
 - [ ] Allow users to enter session goals and customize productive/unproductive sites
 - [ ] Migrate from electron-storage to SQLite for improved data handling
-- [ ] Implement progress bar for deep work visualization
 - [ ] Enhance data analysis and insights
-- [ ] Improve user onboarding experience
 - [ ] Develop comprehensive test suite for main and renderer processes
 - [ ] Create cloud synchronization for user data and preferences
 - [ ] Implement secure user authentication system
-- [ ] Use inspiration from debugtron to render the electron apps most commonly used.
-Use another API service to get the favicons of the top websites and include this in email and in the desktop app.
 - [ ] Collect each site visited.
 Show users all sites visited in the past day at the end of the day/next day and ask them to label them as productive or unproductive.
 - [ ] To do list like functionality?
 Have people add tasks to their list and mark as productive or not productive.
 Then, at the end of the day, they can see a list of tasks and see how productive they were.
-- [ ] Add a light

 ## Philosophy